martin-henz/martin-henz/_posts/2022-02-17-the_y_combinator_explained_with_javascript.md

 const Y = f => (g => g(g))(g => f(y => g(g)(y)));
 ```
 Although we made it for the factorial function the Y combinator can be used for any
-recursive function, showing that recursion can be done without variables and thus
+recursive function, showing that recursion can be done without declarations, just with
+lambda expressions and function application.
-without any side-effects.
-The same y combinator function can be used to make a
+The same Y combinator can be used to make a
 [factorial function](https://share.sourceacademy.org/9yscv)...
 ```js
 const make_fact = given_fact =>